OpenMS/pyopenms-docs/docs/source/normalization.rst

 Spectrum normalization
 ======================

-Another very basic spectrum processing step is normalization by base peak intensity (=the maximum intensity of a spectrum).
+Another very basic spectrum processing step is normalization by base peak intensity (the maximum intensity of a spectrum).

 Let's first load the raw data.